 Justin Hartley can currently be seen starring on NBC’s record-breaking hit series “This Is Us” alongside Mandy Moore, Milo Ventimiglia, Sterling K. Brown and Chrissy Metz.
 This critically acclaimed, provocative drama follows a group of people who share the same birthday, and whose lives intertwine and challenge the everyday presumptions about the people you think you know.
 Hartley shines as Kevin, a handsome, successful television actor who has become disinterested with his current bachelor lifestyle, and yearns for more than his guaranteed paycheck as the “manny” on national TV.
 “This Is Us” debuted to record-breaking numbers, earning the series an immediate two-season renewal.
 The show has since been nominated for dozens of awards including: 2017 Golden Globe Award for Best Television Series - Drama (nomination), 2016 Critics’ Choice TV Award for Most Exciting New Series (won), and 2017 AFI Awards TV Program of the Year (won).

-On the film front, Hartley recently wrapped production on “A Bad Mom's Christmas” (STX Entertainment) the sequel to 2016’s smash hit film “Bad Moms.”
+On the film front, Hartley stars in “A Bad Moms Christmas” (STX Entertainment) the sequel to 2016’s smash hit film “Bad Moms.”
 Hartley stars as Ty Swindle opposite Mila Kunis, Kathryn Hahn, Kristen Bell, and Susan Sarandon.
 Additional film credits include: indie “Race you to the Bottom,” “Red Canyon” opposite Norman Reedus and Christine Lakin, “Spring Breakdown” opposite Amy Poehler, Rachel Dratch, and Seth Meyers for Warner Home Video, “A Way with Murder” opposite Michael Madsen, and most recently the award winning, boxing indie “The Challenger” for Vision Films.
-He is currently in post production on “Another Time,” which he stars in alongside Arielle Kebbel, and Executive Produced.
+He is currently in post production on “Another Time,” which he stars in alongside Arielle Kebbel, and executive produced.

 Born in Knoxville, Ill., and raised in Orland Park, Ill., Hartley had a love for bringing characters to life at an early age, however began to take acting seriously once he got to college.
 He attended Southern Illinois University Carbondale and University of Illinois at Chicago, majoring in History and Theatre.
 After watching Edward Norton in “Primal Fear,” Hartley was fascinated watching an actor take on completely different personality, and do it so seamlessly.
 He decided at that moment that acting wasn’t something he just loved to watch, but a craft he wanted to work at and dedicate his life to as a career.
 Upon graduation he decided to make the move to Los Angeles, packing up his truck with no money and job, to give the entertainment industry a shot.